Trail Blazers vs. Spurs Player Props Betting Odds

-Sportsbooks have listed player props for Jerami Grant and others when the Portland Trail Blazers host the San Antonio Spurs at Moda Center on Thursday at 10:00 PM ET.
+The Portland Trail Blazers host the San Antonio Spurs at Moda Center on Friday (tip at 10:00 PM ET).
+Those looking to place a player prop bet can find odds for Jerami Grant and others in this game.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!